StanfordSpezi/SpeziSpeech/README.md

 ## Example

-`SpeechTestView` provides a demonstration of the capabilities of the Spezi Speech module.
+`SpeechTestView` provides a demonstration of the capabilities of Spezi Speech.
-It showcases the interaction with the [`SpeechRecognizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeech/speechrecognizer) to provide speech-to-text capabilities and the [`SpeechSynthesizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeech/speechsynthesizer) to generate speech from text.
+It showcases the interaction with the [`SpeechRecognizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeechrecognizer/speechrecognizer) to provide speech-to-text capabilities and the [`SpeechSynthesizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeechsynthesizer/speechsynthesizer) to generate speech from text.

 ```swift